tyconsulting/blog.tyang.github.io/_posts/2014-06-30-opsmgr-2012-self-maintenance-management-pack-2-4-0-0.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/06/image13.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/06/image_thumb13.png" alt="image" width="580" height="225" border="0" /></a>

-So in order to use the “Reset Monitor Health State” task, operators firstly need to identify the monitor name (MP element ID), then paste it into an override field of the task.
-To make it easier, we can use the “Get Workflow Name(ID)” agent task to get the name:
+So in order to use the "Reset Monitor Health State" task, operators firstly need to identify the monitor name (MP element ID), then paste it into an override field of the task.
+To make it easier, we can use the "Get Workflow Name(ID)" agent task to get the name:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/06/image14.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/06/image_thumb14.png" alt="image" width="580" height="573" border="0" /></a>

-Then copy and paste the monitor name into the “MonitorName” override parameter of the “Reset Monitor Health State”:
+Then copy and paste the monitor name into the "MonitorName" override parameter of the "Reset Monitor Health State":

 <a href="http://blog.tyang.org/wp-content/uploads/2014/06/image15.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/06/image_thumb15.png" alt="image" width="580" height="345" border="0" /></a>